 After completing the installation of the Kali Linux machine, the most highly performed task and asked question is to change the root password of your Kali Linux machine.

-Note: This is not exclusive only just with Kali Linux machine, you can perform the steps in any Linux machine with grub, we are using Kali as an example.
+Note: This is not exclusive only to Kali Linux machines, you can perform the steps in any Linux machine with grub, we are using Kali as an example.

-The default credentials of logging into the new kali machine are username: “kali” and password: “kali”.
-Which opens a session as user “kali” and to access root you need to use this user password following “sudo”.
+The default credentials for logging into the new Kali machine are username: “kali” and password: “kali”.
+This opens a session as user “kali” and to access root you need to use this user password following “sudo”.

 Changing the root password is easy, but you need to ensure these few things:

 - You are using an active grub boot loader

 If everything is okay, then just follow the steps: